 "Older women starting treatment with aromatase inhibitors (AIs) for breast cancer may not be getting recommended bone minteral density (BMD) assessment, even though their age and these therapies put them at the risk for fractures.

-(pertuzumab) Injection, for Intravenous Use
+(pertuzumab) for Injection

-CARDIOMYOPATHY AND EMBRYO-FETAL TOXICITY
+LEFT VENTRICULAR DYSFUNCTION AND EMBRYO-FETAL TOXICITY

 Pertuzumab is a recombinant humanized monoclonal antibody that targets the extracellular dimerization domain (Subdomain II) of the human epidermal growth factor receptor 2 protein (HER2).
 Pertuzumab is produced by recombinant DNA technology in a mammalian cell (Chinese Hamster Ovary) culture containing the antibiotic, gentamicin.
 Gentamicin is not detectable in the final product.
 Pertuzumab has an approximate molecular weight of 148 kDa.